-As a first home owner, which mortgages are best for me?
+As a first home owner, which loans are best for me?

 Are home loans complicated?

-Being a first home buyer, you may need to rely on a lot of advice when it comes to mortgages.
-That’s OK, because that is what we are here for.
-As one of Australia’s largest independently owned non-bank lenders, we have access to a range of home loans that can specifically suit the first home buyer.
-Finding the best one can be tricky, so being able to compare up to five at a time, using our experience, award-winning model, and the same resources as traditional brokers, can be a reassuring way to start.
-Our main goal is to help you find the mortgages suited to your needs, and guide you through the process easier.
+Finding the best one can be tricky, so being able to compare up to five at a time, using our experience, award-winning home loan comparison model, and the same resources as traditional brokers, will be a reassuring way to start.
+Our main goal is to help you find the lowest rate loan options to match your circumstances and guide you through the process seamlessly.
 If you have found your dream first home, we want to help you secure it and start your new life as soon as possible.
-We provide you access to the tools, knowledge and experience to find great comparison deals quickly.
+Choose an uncomplicated experience with our support, tools, knowledge and experience to find great comparison deals quickly.

 How does the first home owner grant work?